Connect with a certified trainer for free

 Anterior Cruciate Ligament (ACL) Tear Hero Image 2

 The anterior cruciate ligament (ACL) is one of the four major ligaments in the knee.
-It runs through the middle of the knee and connects the thigh to the shin, giving stability to the knee joint.
+It runs through the middle of the knee and connects the thigh to the shin, stabilizing the knee joint.
 It provides the primary restraint to the femur (thigh bone) moving on the tibia (shin bone).
-It also provides stability by helping to control excessive rotation of the knee.
+It also provides stability by helping to control excessive rotation of the knee and preventing knee instability

 This ligament can tear, either partially or completely, due to injury.